🌍 Set Your Location

 (escapes to atmosphere — N lost permanently)

 Urease enzyme — present in soil and especially in crop residue — converts urea to ammonia.
 At the soil surface, that ammonia gas escapes into the air rather than converting to plant-available ammonium (NH₄⁺).
 The granule looks intact.
 The nitrogen is gone.
-This tool scores the conditions that drive that reaction.

 Temperature: The Primary Driver